 - Similarly, GC behavior can cause values read from weak pointers to differ between recording and replay.
 If this difference can affect the recording, the weak pointer must be instrumented so that during replay it holds onto its target for the same duration it was held while recording.

-- Calls to certain functions are intercepted by hooking them (rewriting the machine code at their entry points to call a different function with the same signature), and certain mach messages are intercepted using manual instrumentation.
+- Calls to certain functions are intercepted by hooking them (rewriting the machine code at their entry points to call a different function with the same signature), including the function used to dispatch mach messages.
 When a call or message is intercepted, the wrapped call/message is first performed normally and then it and its outputs are recorded in a data stream for the thread performing the call.
 During execution of the wrapped call/message, recording of any inner calls is suppressed, so that they are performed normally without affecting the recording.
-The functions which are intercepted are generally at the system call and the system library level, i.e. any function which is not compiled as part of Gecko is fair game.
-There are exceptions for threading library calls, and for library calls that function deterministically without causing replay problems (thus far functions have been hooked on an as-needed basis, though that might not be the best long term strategy).
+The functions which are intercepted are generally at the system call and the system library level.
+In general, any function which is not compiled as part of Gecko is fair game.

 - Acquisition order of locks is recorded in a data stream for each lock.
 Some locks which are associated with non-deterministic components are not recorded, such as the JS GC and helper threads locks.